accepton/accepton-apple/README.md

 After you modify the `Podfile`, run `pod install` in the same directory as your modified `Podfile`.

 ### If you don't use CocoaPods, then:

-1. Clone or download the SDK, which consists of header files, a static library.
-It also includes a sample app.
-    * **As of version 2.12.0, the SDK requires Xcode 7 and iOS 8 SDK.**
-2. Add the `PayPalMobile` directory (containing several .h files and libPayPalMobile.a) to your Xcode project.
+1. Add the `AcceptOn` directory (containing several .h files and libPayPalMobile.a) to your Xcode project.
 We recommend checking "Copy items..." and selecting "Create groups...".
 3. (Optionally) Add the `CardIO` directory (containing several .h files, `libCardIO.a`, `libopencv_core.a`, and `libopencv_imgproc.a`) to your Xcode project.
 We recommend checking "Copy items..." and selecting "Create groups...". `libCardIO.a`, `libopencv_core.a`, and `libopencv_imgproc.a` adds the functionality to pay by scanning a card.
 4. In your project's **Build Settings** (in the `TARGETS` section, not the `PROJECTS` section):
   * add `-lc++ -ObjC` to `Other Linker Flags`